ARM-DOE/sts/README.md

 ### Logical Flow

-1. _Source_ **File Watcher**: File found in configured watch area and added (path, size) to the outgoing queue.
+1. _Source_ **File Watcher**: Files found in configured watch area and added (path, size) to the outgoing queue.

   > If the queue file becomes corrupted or if the program crashes unexpectedly, the worst that can happen is the sending of duplicate data, which is obviously preferable to data loss.

   > The software is designed such that other technologies could be swapped in for the flat JSON file (e.g. [Redis](http://redis.io/)), which might provide better reliability at the expense of an additional dependency.

-1. _Source_ **Outgoing Manager**: Based on configured priority and tagging, files and parts of files are added to bins and bin metadata is cached to disk.
+1. _Source_ **Outgoing Manager**: Based on configured priority and tagging, files or parts of files are added to bins and bin metadata is cached to the bin store.

   > The number of bins that exist at a time corresponds to the number of configured sending threads plus a buffer.